JimDesu/basis-lang/spec.md

 - **Identifier names** begin with a lowercase letter.
 The category includes parameters, receivers, fields, locals, command names (when used as identifiers, before any leading punctuation), and all other binding identifiers.

-The discipline is grammatical, not stylistic: a `.instance widget: Interface` declaration is a syntax error because `widget` is in a type position but is lowercase.
+The discipline is grammatical, not stylistic: a `.witness widget: Interface` declaration is a syntax error because `widget` is in a type position but is lowercase.
 A `cmd MyCommand: ...` declaration is a syntax error because `MyCommand` is in a command-name position but is uppercase.
 The lexer recognizes the case at first character and routes the token to the appropriate non-terminal accordingly.

 Mode-marker prefixes do not affect the capitalization rule.
 The identifier `'r` is lowercase (the `'` is the mode marker, not a letter); the identifier `&counter` is lowercase; the identifier `'Type` would be a syntax error (uppercase identifier in a binding-position name).